joacri/cse15l-lab-reports/lab5.md

 ```
 > Output:
 ![Image](L5-P1.2.png)
-> Explanation: This command is looking for anywhere in the file that has the string "exico", but any characters before that string can't be "m", so in this case it is showing us all the places where Mexico is written and properly capitalized.
-However, this command can be useful because if you are looking for when a proper noun like Mexico isn't properly capitalized in your text.
-For that case you can simply edit the letter in the bracket of your command to be the capital starting letter. `grep "[^M]exico " Cancun-WhatToDo.txt`
+> Explanation: This command recursively searches the directory tree, for each specified Path, for files smaller than 2 kilobytes.
+The '-' means that it is looking for files that are smaller in size than the given measure.
+The unit in this example and the last was 'k', which stands for kilobytes, but you can also use 'c' for bytes, 'M' for Megabytes, and 'G' for Gigabytes.
+An example of how this command can be useful is when you want to see what files might hold too little information that maybe they are useless and could just be deleted.
 >
 > Source: [https://linuxhandbook.com/find-command-examples/](https://linuxhandbook.com/find-command-examples/)
 ---